Management Discussion and Analysis

 Multi-Targeting Epigenetic Program

-In November 2015, we announced an exclusive drug discovery partnership with Laxai Avanti Life Sciences (“LALS”) for the development of next generation epigenetic-based therapies.
-Under the agreement, LALS was responsible for optimizing candidates derived from our collaboration with the Moffitt Cancer Center (“Moffitt”), terminated in January 2017, for the development of dual-targeting single agent inhibitors for the treatment of hematologic and solid tumor cancers and we would own global rights to all newly discovered candidates characterized and optimized under the collaboration, including all generated intellectual property.
-As of November 2016, LALS and we had generated novel compounds that inhibit both the bromodomain proteins and oncogenic kinases, while improving pharmaceutical properties that could serve as a basis for further optimization towards a lead preclinical candidate.
-However, due to a prioritization of development efforts, LALS and Aptose suspended work on the program in January 2017, and the collaboration with LALS was terminated.
-However, the program delivered novel intellectual property and compelling hit molecules for further optimization.
+In November 2015, Aptose also announced an exclusive drug discovery partnership with Laxai Avanti Life Sciences (“LALS”) for the development of next generation epigenetic-based therapies.
+Under the agreement, LALS is responsible for optimizing candidates derived from Aptose's relationship with the Moffitt Cancer Center.
+Aptose will own global rights to all newly discovered candidates characterized and optimized under the collaboration, including all generated intellectual property.
+As of November 2016, Aptose and LALS have generated novel compounds that inhibit both the bromodomain proteins and oncogenic kinases, while improving pharmaceutical properties that could serve as a basis for further optimization towards a lead preclinical candidate.
+However, due to a prioritization of development efforts, Aptose and LALS have suspended work on the program, and the collaboration with LALS has been terminated.
+However, the program delivered novel IP and hit molecules for further optimization.
 As a consequence, Aptose may choose to out-license the program.

 At-The-Market (“ATM”) Facility

 In April 2014, we completed a public offering of common shares.
-Aptose issued 4,708,334 (56,500,000 pre-consolidation) common shares at a purchase price of CA$6.00 (CA$0.50 pre-consolidation) per common share, including 541,667 (6,500,000 pre-consolidation) common shares pursuant to the partial exercise of an over-allotment option, for aggregate gross proceeds of $28.3 million.
+Aptose issued 4,708,334 (56,500,000 pre-consolidation) common shares at a purchase price of $6.00 ($0.50 pre-consolidation) per common share, including 541,667 (6,500,000 pre-consolidation) common shares pursuant to the partial exercise of an over-allotment option, for aggregate gross proceeds of $28.3 million.
 The total costs associated with the transaction were approximately $2.7 million which includes a cash commission of $2.0 million based on 7% of the gross proceeds received as part of the offering.

-The total costs associated with the transaction were approximately CA$1.1 million which include a cash commission of CA$483 thousand based on 6% of the gross proceeds received as part of the offering, and the issuance of 73,198 broker warrants with an estimated fair value of CA$350 thousand.
+The total costs associated with the transaction were approximately $1.1 million which include a cash commission of $483 thousand based on 6% of the gross proceeds received as part of the offering, and the issuance of 73,198 (pre-consolidation 878,370) broker warrants with an estimated fair value of $350 thousand.
 The fair value of these warrants was determined using the Black Scholes model with a 24 month time to maturity, an assumed volatility of 130% and a risk free interest rate of 1.5%.
-Each broker warrant was exercisable into one common share of the Company at a price of CA$6.60 for a period of twenty four months following closing of the offering.
+Each broker warrant was exercisable into one common share of the Company at a price of $6.60 (pre-consolidation $0.55) for a period of twenty four months following closing of the offering.

 LIQUIDITY AND CAPITAL RESOURCES

-Since our inception, we have financed our operations and technology acquisitions primarily from equity financing, proceeds from the exercise of warrants and stock options, and interest income on funds held for future investment.
+Since its inception, Aptose has financed its operations and technology acquisitions primarily from equity and debt financing, proceeds from the exercise of warrants and stock options, and interest income on funds held for future investment.

 We currently do not earn any revenues from our drug candidates and are therefore considered to be in the development stage.
 The continuation of our research and development activities and the commercialization of the targeted therapeutic products are dependent upon our ability to successfully finance and complete our research and development programs through a combination of equity financing and payments from strategic partners.
 We have no current sources of significant payments from strategic partners.

-We do not expect to generate positive cash flow from operations for the foreseeable future due to additional research and development costs, including costs related to drug discovery, preclinical testing, clinical trials, and manufacturing, as well as operating expenses associated with supporting these activities.
+We do not expect to generate positive cash flow from operations for the foreseeable future due to additional research and development costs, including costs related to drug discovery, preclinical testing, clinical trials, manufacturing costs and operating expenses associated with supporting these activities.
 It is expected that negative cash flow will continue until such time, if ever, that we receive regulatory approval to commercialize any of our products under development and/or royalty or milestone revenue from any such products exceeds expenses.